-- 25. (1) Where goods have been stolen and the offender is prosecuted to conviction, the property in the goods so stolen revests in the person who was the owner of the goods, or his personal representative, notwithstanding any intermediate dealing with them, whether by sale or otherwise. - (2) Notwithstanding any enactment to the contrary, where goods have been obtained by fraud or other wrongful means not amounting to larceny, the property in such goods shall not revest in the person who was the owner of the goods, or his personal representative, by reason only of the conviction of the offender.
+25. (1) Where goods have been stolen and the offender Revesting of is prosecuted to conviction, the property in the goods so property in stolen goods stolen revests in the person who was the owner of the on conviction of offender. goods, or his personal representative, notwithstanding any intermediate dealing with them, whether by sale or otherwise.

+(2) Notwithstanding any enactment to the contrary, where goods have been obtained by fraud or other wrongful means not amounting to larceny, the property in such goods shall not revest in the person who was the owner of the goods, or his personal representative, by reason only of the conviction of the offender.